10 facts about Ancient Greece

 Country fact file: Greece

-Breathtaking landscapes, beautiful islands and cities steeped in history – learn about the Greece of today!
+Breathtaking landscapes, beautiful islands and cities steeped in history, now that you’ve discovered facts about Ancient Greece, learn about the Greece of today!

 OFFICIAL NAME: Hellenic Republic